ldecaro/cdk-fargate-bg/README.md

 ## Create AWS CodeCommit repository for this example

 To make it easier following the example, create an empty AWS CodeCommit repository and use it as source code repository for the pipeline.
-For that, you can copy and paste the following commands:
+In this example, I'm authenticating into AWS CodeCommit using [git credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html).
+Once you have your credentials set you can copy and paste the following commands:
 ```
 export REPO_URL=$(aws codecommit create-repository --repository-name ExampleMicroservice --output text --query repositoryMetadata.cloneUrlHttp)
 git remote set-url --push origin $REPO_URL